Carl Conrad wanted to learn more about the Lord as well as music.

 “I am thankful that the Lord led me to work toward this degree,” Conrad said.
 “I am learning a lot right now that I will need for future music ministry in the local church.”

-The Higher Learning Commission has extended Maranatha Baptist Seminary’s accreditation to its newest graduate degree program, and the first students will be admitted this fall.
+The Higher Learning Commission has approved Maranatha Baptist Seminary’s newest graduate degree program, and the first students will be admitted this fall.

 The Seminary now offers six degree programs.
 The others are master’s degrees in Biblical Studies, Biblical Counseling, Cross Cultural Studies, English Bible, and the Master of Divinity degree.

 Ledgerwood, Clater, and Dr. David Brown will be the primary resident faculty members teaching in the program, although expert adjunct faculty will be added.
-Dr. Russ Shelley, Chair of the Department of Music at Juniata College (PA), will teach Children’s Ministries.
+Dr. Russ Shelley, Chair of the Department of Music at Juniata College (PA), will be teaching Children’s Ministries.

 Clater said the course content will emphasize the practical aspects of music ministry.